-Hartselle, City of - 2023 Wastewater Improvements
+Hartselle, City of - 2024 Supplemental (SUPP)

-The City of Hartselle proposes to replace existing sewer collection system in the Basin C, E, N, K, and M areas.
-The proposed project would mitigate SSO's and allow Hartselle to return to compliance.
+The City of Hartselle proposes to replace the existing sewer collection system in the Basin C, E, N, K, and M areas.
+The proposed project would milgate SSO's and allow Hartselle to return to compliance.